lovecy86/Crowdfunding-Analysis/README.md

 * 2. Use your data to determine if there is more variability with successful or unsuccessful campaigns.
 Does this make sense?
 Why or why not?
 	From data, it is understood that there is variability with both successful as well as unsuccessful campaigns.
 However, it is difficult to determine which has more, since there are campaigns that had less backers, but it succeeded.
 Similarly, there were campaigns that had more backers, but it failed.
 Success of a project depends on many factors such as type of project, feasibility of the project, project exposure, campaign length to name a few.
 The given data is insufficient to consider all these aspects.

+# **Conclusions**
+Based on the given details, the following conclusions were drawn about crowdfunding campaigns: -
+* In addition to many other factors, category plays a vital role in deciding the success rate of a campaign.
+From the “Monthly Analysis of Outcome” graph, it can be interpreted that Technology has always seen a high success rate, followed by music and journalism.
+Therefore, it is advisable for entrepreneurs to come up with innovative ideas in these domains.
+* Many of the crowdfunding campaigns are held in US (763 out of 1000), with theatre (plays) being the most successful category (149 successful outcome) for funding.
+* The success or failure rate of a crowdfunding project is not determined by the number of backers or by the duration of funding alone.